Flova/PhotoScanner/README.md

 A simple tool to digitalize printed photos using a greenscreen and a DSLR.

 ## Install
+There are two ways to install the tool.

+### Pip
+Run `pip install photoscanner --user` to download and install.

+### From source
-Install the poetry package manager and run the following command.
+Install the poetry package manager and run the following commands.
 ```
 git clone git@github.com:Flova/PhotoScanner.git
 cd PhotoScanner